-2.2.4 Vitamin D and its Synthesis
+Vitamin D and its Synthesis

 Vitamin D is a derived product of cholesterol due to ultraviolet light action on the rings (ring B) resulting in splitting of the ring.
-Cholesterol serves as a precursor of Vitamin D via its intermediate product of provitamin D_3 (7-Dehydrocholesterol) during cholesterol synthesis.
-The generation of 7-Dehydrocholesterol is due to electron movement by resonance in ring B. The provitamin D_3 is converted in the skin to Vitamin D_3 (cholecalciferol) by photolytic action of ultraviolet rays (figure 8).
-Subsequently, the active hormone, 5, 25 - dihydroxycholecalciferol (Calcitriol) is produced from cholecalciferol in the kidneys and liver via hydroxylation reaction 11.
+Cholesterol serves as a precursor of Vitamin D via its intermediate product of provitamin D3 (7-Dehydrocholesterol) during cholesterol synthesis.
+The generation of 7-Dehydrocholesterol is due to electron movement by resonance in ring B. The provitamin D3 is converted in the skin to Vitamin D3 (cholecalciferol) by photolytic action of ultraviolet rays (Figure 5).
+Subsequently, the active hormone, 5, 25 - dihydroxycholecalciferol (Calcitriol) is produced from cholecalciferol in the kidneys and liver via hydroxylation reaction11.

 Vitamin D is very essential for both children and adults; recommended daily intake of vitamin D for both adults and children has been stated to be 400 IU/Q (International Units Per Quart) or 10 μ g/q (Microgram Per Quart).
 Children with deficiency of vitamin D are likely to suffer rickets disease.
 Vitamin D deficiency in adults results in osteomalacia, a condition characterized by weakening and softening of the bones.
 Rickets result from insufficient bone and cartilage calcification.
-The sources of vitamin D include fortified foods, sunlight via skin conversion, and cod liver oil 10.
+The sources of vitamin D include fortified foods, sunlight via skin conversion, and cod liver oil10.